Who were the Habáns, the Swiss immigrants fleeing to Hungary?

 Prince Rákóczi György I of Transylvania also settled many of them to Sárospatak that is located in Royal Hungary.

-The Habán’s culture began to decline after 1685 due to the “liberation” of Hungary that brought along great destruction and religious intolerance by the Habsburgs.
-We call the re-Catholized Hutterites “Habán” that is Habaner in German.
+Habán’s culture began to decline after 1685 due to the “liberation” of Hungary that brought along great destruction and religious intolerance by the Habsburgs.
+We call the re-Catholized Hutterites “Habán” which is Habaner in German.

-Their art had a great influence on the Hungarian pottery which was also being enriched by Ottoman ornaments in this age; basically, the traditional Hungarian ornaments were very similar to the Habáns’ art or to the Turks’ in the first place.
+Their art greatly influenced the Hungarian pottery, which was also being enriched by Ottoman ornaments in this age; basically, the traditional Hungarian ornaments were very similar to the Habáns’ art or the Turks’ in the first place.